onox/orka/docs/windows-input/drag-and-drop.md

 # Drag and drop

-To support dragging and droppping objects on a window, a complicated dance of callbacks and subprogram calls must be performed.
+To support dragging and dropping objects on a window, a complicated dance of callbacks and subprogram calls must be performed.
 Two procedures must be overridden, `On_Drag` and `On_Drop`.